NotesAndVolts/DMX2MIDI/README.md

 # DMX2MIDI

-DMX to MIDI converter for TeensyLC Mircocontroller.
+DMX to MIDI converter for Teensy-LC Mircocontroller.